 If you are planting marigolds, it would be best if you soaked the soil throughout the first couple of days.
 This way, you will be helping your plant find ‘’its home’’ and settle in the new soil.

-On the other hand, once your plants have established, you will only need to water them every now and then.
+On the other hand, once your garden plants have established, you will only need to water marigolds every now and then.
 Of course, if you live in an area with scorching weather, then do so more often.
 But if this is not the case, then do water them once a week.

 Another thing to keep in mind when watering marigolds is that you should always do it trying to get as close as possible to the soil.
 In other words, do not overwater the petals; otherwise, they will become sick, or their blooms will die off as they are susceptible to overwatering them.